What is Bone Marrow?

 Bone marrow is a vital part of the health and wellness of the human body.
 Without properly functioning bone marrow, we are susceptible to a host of life-threatening conditions.
 Knowing more about your marrow and these conditions is the first step in staying healthy.

-At Personalized Hematology-Oncology, our board-certified hematologist specializes in treating conditions involving the blood, bone marrow and blood cells.
+At Personalized Hematology-Oncology, our board-certified hematologist specializes in treating conditions involving the blood, marrow and blood cells.
 As a comprehensive oncology and hematology practice, we also treat blood cancers such as leukemia, lymphoma and myeloma.

 If you’d like to schedule an appointment with a hematologist, please contact us today.